littlezaide/haggadah/haggadah.md

 Allegorical meanings have been sought in the Ḥad Gadyo, on the supposition that it illustrates the working of Divine justice in the history of mankind.
 In reality, it is a rhyme for children, to keep their interest to the end of the Seder.
 As in the preceding number so in this one, grown people become children.
 The company reads in unison (not racing as in "Who Knows One" but) with regular rhythm, as to the beat of music; or sings it to one of the following musical settings.

 An only kid!
 An only kid,
 My father bought
 For two zuzim *.
 An only kid!
 An only kid!

-2. Then came the cat
+Then came the cat
 And ate the kid
 My father bought For two zuzim.
 An only kid!
 An only kid!

-3. Then came the dog
+Then came the dog
 And bit the cat
 That ate the kid
 My father bought
 For two zuzim.
 An only kid!
-An only kid! p.
-95 p.
-96
+An only kid!

-4. Then came the stick
+Then came the stick
 And beat the dog
 That bit the cat
 That ate the kid
 My father bought For two zuzim.
 An only kid!
 An only kid!

-5. Then came the fire
+Then came the fire
 And burned the stick
 That beat the dog
 That bit the cat
 That ate the kid
 My father bought
 For two zuzim.
 An only kid!
 An only kid!

-6. Then came the water
+Then came the water
 And quenched the fire
 That burned the stick
 That beat the dog
 That bit the cat
 That ate the kid
 My father bought For two zuzim.
 An only kid!
-An only kid! p.
-97 p.
-98
+An only kid!

-7. Then came the ox
+Then came the ox
 And drank the water
 That quenched the fire
 That burned the stick
 That beat the dog
 That bit the cat
 That ate the kid
 My father bought
 For two zuzim.
 An only kid!
 An only kid!

-8. Then came the butcher
+Then came the butcher
 And killed the ox
 That drank the water
 That quenched the fire
 That burned the stick
 That beat the dog
 That bit the cat
 That ate the kid
 My father bought
 For two zuzim.
 An only kid!
 An only kid!

-9 Then came the angel of death
+Then came the angel of death
 And slew the butcher
-That killed the ox p.
-99 p.
-100
+That killed the ox
 That drank the water
 That quenched the fire
 That burned the stick
 That beat the dog
 That bit the cat
 That ate the kid
 My father bought
 For two zuzim.
 An only kid!
 An only kid!

-10. Then came the Holy One, blest be He!
+Then came the Holy One, blest be He!
 And destroyed the angel of death
 That slew the butcher
 That killed the ox
 That drank the water
 That quenched the fire
 That burned the stick
 That beat the dog
 That bit the cat
 That ate the kid
 My father bought
 For two zuzim.
 An only kid!
 An only kid!

-## Vay’hi Baḥatzi Halay'loh
+## Vay’hi Baḥatzi Halay'loh ##

 "and it came to pass at midnight."